aabbtree77/aabbtree77-projects/README.md

 A joint work with Saulius Rakauskas (Infovega): A remote plant watering system with ESP32, MicroPython, Mosquitto MQTT, Ubuntu and [awl](https://github.com/anywherelan/awl) with golibp2p.
 Numerous tests of [hole punching](<https://en.wikipedia.org/wiki/Hole_punching_(networking)>) through layers of routers with the use of the P2P network other than torrents, to control an ESP32 device globally, without obscure 3rd party services.

-I would remove the ESP32 and focus more on the embedded Linux boards.
-A recent Indian Morse code broadcasting ring deserves to be mentioned in the Appendix section on applications of low RAM devices.
+I would remove the ESP32 and focus more on the embedded Linux boards now (2025).

 ## [Volumetrically-Lit Sponza (Go, Nim)](https://github.com/aabbtree77/twinpeekz2)